pressureless/paper_md/papers/Regularized/Regularized.md

 $$

-whereε andf indicatetheradialscaleandtheforcevectorfor
-the i-th brush, respectively.
+where $ε_i$ and $\boldsymbol{f}_{i}$ indicate the radial scale and the force vector for the i-th brush, respectively.
 The displacement constraints u and force vectors f are thus related by the linear system u = K f , where the 3n×3n matrix K has the contribution Kεi (xj − xi ) of every i-th brush to every j-th brush center.

 An usual scenario for this constrained deformation is when we pin down zero displacement to n − 1 locations, and keep the n-th brush “live” for interactive sculpting.
 Given a tip displacement un updated every user edit, we can efficiently compute the force vectors f by exploiting the block structure of the linear system